Accomplishments as

 • Polk Community Resource Center:

-• Invested federal Covid-era dollars and leveraged partnerships to stand up two centers offering evidence-based support for veterans, working families, and seniors.
+• The Commissioners Invested federal Covid-era dollars and leveraged partnerships to stand up the Polk Community Resource Center, offering evidence-based support for veterans, working families, and seniors.

 Agritourism & Recreation